bornsky/BankAlerts/README.md

 BankAlert is a opensource iOS application that lets you recieve instant transaction notifications from selected banks.

 # Installation
 The first thing you want to do is go to [Plaid](https://plaid.com) and sign up to get your secret, client_id and public_key.
-You will also need Firebase for push notifications.
+You will also need [Firebase](https://www.firebase.com) for push notifications.
+Get clone this project.
+After that you want to install with Cocoapods.

 # License
 I would rather you not upload this exact app to the AppStore.